schaefereric/uml-stash/README.md

 # uml-stash
-stash for uml diagrams
+stash for uml diagrams \

-ich muss karkar und pippi
+made with draw.io